PrometheusFree: Concurrent Detection of Laser Fault Injection Attacks in Optical Neural Networks: PrometheusFree Framework

 \subsection{WDP: Wavelength Division Perturbation}

-The balanced output partitions do not detect a fault injection attack if the attack does not impact on checksum results.
-For example, if the attack increases the sum of the first half and the sum of the second half of the output valuses in Fig.~\ref{fig:checksum} by the same amount, the checksum result does not change, which leads to misdetection.
-To increase the detection capability, a concept of \textit{WDP} is proposed.
-The key point is $\phi$s and $\theta$s in Fig.~\ref{fig:mzi}c depend on the light wavelength.
-We input light signals with the same intensities but different wavelengths to ONNs.
-As a result, $W$ in Eq.~(\ref{eq:vmm}) is ``perturbed" and transformed into a matrix with different element values.
-This changes the balance at the checksum node, thereby amplifying the effect of the abnormal phase shift even if the attack does not impact on checksum results with the original wavelength. \textit{WDP} allows \textit{SecONN} not only to perform inference in a target wavelength but also to detect attacks in all the wavelengths concurrently, which does not impact on the operating speed of the main inference operation.
-In order to separately get the checksum results, the number of checksum nodes in the output layer (``$\Sigma$" node in Fig.~\ref{fig:checksum}) is set to be equal to the number of wavelengths.
+The balanced output partitions do not detect a laser fault injection attack if the attack has no material impact on the checksum results.
+For example, if the attack increases the sums of the two halves of the output values in Fig.~\ref{fig:checksum} by the same amount, the checksum result remains constant, which leads to misdetection (false negative).
+To increase the detection capability, a concept of \textit{Wavelength Division Perturbation (WDP)} is proposed.
+The key point is that the actual modulation amounts of $\phi$ and $\theta$ in Fig.~\ref{fig:mzi} depend on the light wavelength.
+We input light signals with identical intensities but different wavelengths to ONNs.
+As a result, the weight matrix $W$ is ``perturbed" in a wavelength-dependent manner.
+The intensities of the output lights with multiple wavelengths are thus different.
+This changes the balance at the checksum node, thereby amplifying the effect of the abnormal phase shift even if the attack does not impact the checksum results on the original wavelength. \textit{WDP} allows \textit{PrometheusFree} not only to perform inference in a target wavelength but also to detect attacks in all the wavelengths concurrently, yet has no impact on the operating speed of the main inference operation.
+In order to obtain the checksum results individually, the number of checksum nodes in the output layer (``$\Sigma$" node in Fig.~\ref{fig:checksum}) is set to the number of wavelengths.